Explore the world through our series of short courses and masterclasses, held in a supportive and lively learning environment.

 The United States of America will elect its 45th president on November 8, 2016.
 In the lead up to this significant moment in history, the Faculty of Arts will present a four-part masterclass.

 Melbourne Masterclasses: Greek Mythology

-The Faculty of Arts, in partnership with The Ian Potter Museum of Art, present a four-part masterclass on Greek mythology and the significance of religion in daily life through the study of myths and ceramics.
+The Faculty of Arts, in partnership with The Ian Potter Museum of Art, is pleased to present a four-part masterclass on Greek mythology and the significance of religion in daily life through the study of myths and ceramics.

 Melbourne Masterclasses: Martin Scorsese

-The Faculty of Arts, in association with the Australian Centre for the Moving Image (ACMI) presents a one day masterclass on American director, producer, screenwriter, and film conservationist, Martin Scorsese in celebration of ACMI's SCORCESE exhibition.
+Presented by the The Faculty of Arts, in association with the Australian Centre for the Moving Image (ACMI).
+A one day masterclass on American director, producer, screenwriter, and film conservationist, Martin Scorsese in celebration of ACMI's SCORCESE exhibition.